GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 In a production MLOps solution, your ML pipelines need to be repeatable.
 So, we have created a Cloud Function to trigger the execution of ML pipelines on Vertex AI.
 This can be done either using a schedule (via Cloud Scheduler), or from an external system using Pub/Sub.
 We use Cloud Build to compile the pipelines using the KFP SDK, and publish them to a GCS bucket.
 The Cloud Function retrieves the pipeline definition from the bucket, and triggers an execution of the pipeline in Vertex AI.

-See [Infrastructure](terraform/README.md) for an implementation of a GCP deployment in the form of a Terraform module.

 ![Using a Cloud Function to trigger Vertex Pipelines](docs/images/cf_view.png)

 ## Getting started